 What is a restorative practitioner?

 A restorative practitioner is someone who is committed to being restorative in all that they do.
-That means that they will use restorative approaches to build relation ship and prevent conflict, and to deal with conflict in healthy manner when it occurs.
-Being an RP Practitioner means having values that include respect for other, empathy, fairness, personal accountability and honesty.
-RP Practitioners take a collaborative approach to problem-solving and actively strive to be solution focused in their lives and work.
+That means that they will use restorative approaches to build relationships and prevent conflict, and to deal with conflict in a healthy manner when it occurs.
+Being an RP Practitioner means having values that include respect for others, empathy, fairness, personal accountability and honesty.
+RP Practitioners take a collaborative approach to problem-solving and actively strive to be solution-focused in their lives and work.

 Does it just deal with conflict?

-No. It can also be used to bring communities together to tackle a broad range of topics and to give them and unified voice to action the problem such as; lack of services, community events and safer community initiatives.
+No. It can also be used to bring communities together to tackle a broad range of topics and to give them and a unified voice to address problems, such as lack of services, community events and safer community initiatives.

-Why is different to what is already happening?
+Why is RP different to what is already happening?

 What are the benefits of restorative practices?

 At its most basic, restorative practices improve the quality of relationships we have.
 Using this approach can both avoid and minimise conflict, and help us to manage it better when it does arise.

 More specifically, restorative practices have been found to reduce school suspensions and expulsions, improve staff sickness rates, reduce tensions in the work place, and give people greater confidence in managing difficult situations.
 In more serious circumstances, restorative practices has been effective in helping those who have experienced crime to heal and it can be used as an alternative to, or alongside, more traditional justice responses.